Shivam007kumar/air-canvas/README.md

-# air-canvas
-An Interactive Virtual Whiteboard that uses hand gestures detected via webcam to draw, erase, and interact in real-time, with customizable colors, brush sizes, and save/undo functionality

 # Hand Gesture Controlled Whiteboard

 This project is a hand gesture-controlled digital whiteboard using OpenCV and MediaPipe.
 Users can draw, erase, and interact with a whiteboard through webcam-detected hand movements.